German Adverbs – Location and Comparatives

 - However, to emphasize the adverb, it is also possible to put it after the accusative object.

 “Jedoch konnte Philip seinem Hund nie einen Salto beibringen.”

 - Third, it is important to remember that adverbs can’t be placed directly before a pronoun.
 So, if the dative and accusative objects are pronouns, the adverb must be placed after both of them.

 “Philip fragt den Tierarzt, ob er ihm ausnahmsweise Hundefutter schenken kann.“

 - Fourth, in case that there is no object in the phrase, the adverb is put directly after the finite verb.

 “Philips Hund ist leider gestorben.“

-- Fifth and last, is there are indications of time and place together with prepositions, then the adverbs comes before the preposition.
+- Fifth and last, if there are indications of time and place together with prepositions, then the adverbs come before the preposition.

 “Philip ging gestern zum Tierarzt.“